Skip to content

 Generic connection diagram of the BRT models

-Below are examples of configurations that can be created:
+Below are examples of configurations that can be created, three examples of simple model connections and three more complex ones.

 Example 1 - Basic Anechoic Simulation: Combine a listener model with source models for anechoic rendering.